 Constraints can be defined in many different ways - human readable text only, object constraint language (OCL), Semantics of Business Vocabulary and Business Rules (SVBR) and these can be documented as part of the UML model or external to the model.

 The S-100 GML Profile does not provide explicit support for expressing constraints or for rule-based validation.
 Current industry best practice, advocates the uses of Schematron to validate XML files based against business rules defined using OCL, SVBR or human readable text.
 Schematron (ISO/IEC 19757-3) is a rule-based validation language for making assertions about the presence or absence of patterns in XML.
 Constraints encoded using Schematron may be directly encoded within the resulting Application Schema or may be defined in an associated Schematron document.

-Dataset level metadata and integrity checks

-The S-100 GML Profile does not explicitly contain any elements relating to dataset level metadata or integrity checks.
-These should be defined within an S-100 Application Schema as properties of the Feature Collection class.
+These may not be processed by implementing systems however.